|

 A Perfect 2 Day Bologna Itinerary for First Timers

-Over the course of 2 days in Bologna, you’ll marvel at the architecture of Bologna, dive into the city’s role as a major University town and bastion of left wing politics, and, of course, indulge in the incredible bounty of different foods (and drinks) that Bologna and the rest of Emilia-Romagna bring to the table.
+Over the course of two days, you’ll marvel at the architecture of Bologna, dive into the city’s role as a major University town and bastion of left wing politics, and, of course, indulge in the incredible bounty of different foods (and drinks) that Bologna and the rest of Emilia-Romagna bring to the table.

 Here’s an overview of the itinerary you’ll find below: